-- H. Unexpended Program Income (UPI).
-Carryover of unexpended program income as described in MEP General Terms and Conditions, Section 12. - I. Unexpended Federal Funds (UFF).
-Carryover of unexpended Federal funds from prior funding period(s), as discussed in MEP General Terms and Conditions, Section 13. - J. Foreign Travel.
+- I. Unexpended Program Income (UPI).
+Carryover of unexpended program income as described in these MEP General Terms and Conditions, Section 12. - J. Unexpended Federal Funds (UFF).
+Carryover of unexpended Federal funds from prior funding period(s), as discussed in these MEP General Terms and Conditions, Section 13. - K. Foreign Travel.
 The Non-Federal Entity shall comply with the provisions of the Fly America Act (49 U.S.C.
 Section 40118).
 The implementing regulations of the Fly America Act are found at 41 C.F.R.
 Sections 301-10.131 through 301-10.143.
 The Non-Federal Entity must receive prior approval of the NIST Grants Officer in accordance with 41 C.F.R.
-Section 301-10.142 if a foreign air carrier is anticipated to be used for any part of foreign travel under an MEP cooperative agreement.
-See also Section K.03.c. of the DOC Financial Assistance Standard Terms and Conditions (December 26, 2014).
+Section 301-10.142 if a foreign air carrier is anticipated to be used for any part of foreign travel under an

+MEP cooperative agreement.
+See also Section G.05.c. of the DOC Financial Assistance Standard Terms and Conditions (March 31, 2017).